laojala/robot_docker_demo/README.md

 Docker container used in this demo is [ppodgorsek/robot-framework](https://hub.docker.com/r/ppodgorsek/robot-framework).
 The container has many pre-installed libraries and tools (it is even possible to run Selenium Browser tests).

 Workflow fails if Robot Framework tests fail.
-Robot Framewework results reports are stored in a zip file.
+Robot Framework results reports are stored in a zip file.

 The next chapter describes how to modify example workflows for your project.